EvergSwe/Kayak_Classes/README.md

 ### Development planned for next increment

 - multi-page wire frame structure to re-evaluate if new design would add additional value to users.
-If no added valus proven go ahead with below changes
+If no added values proven go ahead with below changes

 - to improve the usability the topbar is to be fixed on top of the screen and visibal when scrolling is activated, else hidden.